-1. SOFR, which is published by the Federal Reserve and is the base component of the fallback options championed by the ARRC, the Sterling Overnight Index Average, the Tokyo Overnight Average Rate, the Swiss Average Rate Overnight, the Canadian Overnight Repo Rate Average, the Hong Kong Dollar Overnight Index, the interbank overnight cash rate administered by the Reserve Bank of Australia, and the euro short-term rate administered by the European Central Bank;

-2. Any alternative, substitute or successor rate selected, endorsed or recommended by the central bank, reserve bank, monetary authority or similar institution (including any committee or working group thereof) as a replacement for an IBOR or its local currency equivalent in that jurisdiction;

-3. Any qualified floating rate, or QFR, as defined in Treas.
-Reg.
-Sec.
-1.1275-5(b) (without regard to the limitations on multiples contained in that regulation) that is not described in (1) or (2) above;

-4. Any rate that is determined by reference to a rate described in (1)-(3) above, including rates determined by adding or subtracting a specified number of basis points to or from the rate or by multiplying the rate by a specified number; and

-5. Any rate identified as a qualifying rate in subsequent IRS guidance.
+- SOFR, which is published by the Federal Reserve and is the base component of the fallback options championed by the ARRC, the Sterling Overnight Index Average, the Tokyo Overnight Average Rate, the Swiss Average Rate Overnight, the Canadian Overnight Repo Rate Average, the Hong Kong Dollar Overnight Index, the interbank overnight cash rate administered by the Reserve Bank of Australia, and the euro short-term rate administered by the European Central Bank; - Any alternative, substitute or successor rate selected, endorsed or recommended by the central bank, reserve bank, monetary authority or similar institution (including any committee or working group thereof) as a replacement for an IBOR or its local currency equivalent in that jurisdiction; - Any qualified floating rate (a "QFR"), as defined in Treas.
+Reg. § 1.1275-5(b) (without regard to the limitations on multiples contained in that regulation) that is not described in (1) or (2) above; - 4) Any rate that is determined by reference to a rate described in (1)-(3) above, including rates determined by adding or subtracting a specified number of basis points to or from the rate or by multiplying the rate by a specified number; and - 5) Any rate identified as a Qualifying Rate in subsequent IRS guidance.

-There are two points worth emphasizing about this list of qualifying rates.
-First, the inclusion of any QFR as a qualifying rate demonstrates the IRS intent to define "qualified rate" broadly.
-Under the relevant regulations, a rate is a QFR if variations in the value of the rate can reasonably be expected to measure contemporaneous variations in the cost of newly borrowed funds in the currency in which a debt instrument is denominated.[5]

-Thus, while at first glance one might not see their preferred replacement rate on the list, as long as the rate meets this definition, that rate is a qualifying rate within the meaning of the proposed regulations.
-Second, by including the fourth item above, the proposed regulations bless the SOFR-based rates backed by the ARRC, term SOFR and compounded SOFR.
+There are two points worth emphasizing about this list of Qualifying Rates.
+First, the inclusion of any QFR as a Qualifying Rate demonstrates the IRS intent to define "qualified rate" broadly.
+Under the relevant regulations, a rate is a QFR if variations in the value of the rate can reasonably be expected to measure contemporaneous variations in the cost of newly borrowed funds in the currency in which a debt instrument is denominated.5 Thus, while at first glance one might not see their preferred replacement rate on the list, as long as the rate meets this definition, that rate is a Qualifying Rate within the meaning of the Proposed Regulations.
+Second, by including (4) above, the Proposed Regulations bless the SOFR-based rates backed by the ARRC, term SOFR and compounded SOFR.

-The substantial equivalence requirement is where the proposed regulations may present challenges in practice.
-As noted, under this requirement, the fair market value of the instrument after the modification or alteration must be substantially equivalent to the fair market value of the instrument before the modification or alteration.[6]

-In determining fair market value for this purpose, the parties to an instrument can use any reasonable, consistently applied valuation method and must take into account the value of any one-time payment that is made in connection with the alteration or modification.
+The Substantial Equivalence Requirement is where the Proposed Regulations may present challenges in practice.
+As noted, under this requirement, the fair market value of the instrument after the modification or alteration must be substantially equivalent to the fair market value of the instrument before the modification or alteration.6 In determining fair market value for this purpose, the parties to an instrument can use any reasonable, consistently applied valuation method and must take into account the value of any one-time payment that is made in connection with the alteration or modification.
 A reasonable valuation method may, but does not have to, be based in whole or in part on past or projected values of the relevant rate.
-The proposed regulations provide two safe harbors for the substantial equivalence requirement.
+The Proposed Regulations provide two safe harbors for the Substantial Equivalence Requirement.